Green Bay Packers: What To Expect From Brett Hundley Vs. Ravens [Opinion]

 He Will Rush for 50 Yards and a Touchdown

 Aaron Rodgers may be an athletic quarterback, but Brett Hundley has him beat when it comes to the plays he can make with his legs.
-Hundley was limited last week due to his hamstring, but in his first start against the Detroit Lions, Hundley ran for 22 yards and a touchdown, while compiling 44 yards and a touchdown after replacing Rodgers against New Orleans.
+Hundley was limited last week due to his hamstring, but in his first start against the Detroit Lions, Hundley ran for 22 yards and a touchdown while compiling 44 yards and a touchdown after replacing Rodgers against New Orleans.
 He will rush for another 50 yards and a touchdown this week.

 More Deep Passes